 Continuing the Musical Tradition of Music & the Spoken Word: Over 90 Years!

-Did you know that Music & the Spoken Word is celebrating nine decades of broadcasting—nearly the entire lifetime of radio—and is the longest continuously broadcast program in radio history?
+Did you know that Music & the Spoken Word is celebrating nine decades of broadcasting—nearly the entire lifetime of radio—and is the longest continuously broadcast weekly program in radio history?
 If you did, congratulations!

 What continues to bring audiences to Music & the Spoken Word today—over ninety years since it began?
 “Music & the Spoken Word continues to be relevant worldwide, because it conveys hope, joy, and comfort through inspirational music and messages,” commented Mack Wilberg, music director of The Tabernacle Choir and Orchestra at Temple Square.
 “The members of the Choir and Orchestra stand on the shoulders of the many musicians who came before them, bringing audiences the highest quality of music and inspiration.”

 The program is now broadcast each week to audiences around the world via radio, television, cable television, and now the internet.
 What is it that generates such national and international appeal?

 Bishop Gerald Caussé, Presiding Bishop of The Church of Jesus Christ of Latter-day Saints and advisor to The Tabernacle Choir organization, explains: “Music is an international language—sacred music in particular.
 When the Choir sings, there is no language anymore.
 There are no borders.
 Music is a way for the Church to reach out to all the world, all people, and communicate with them from the heart.”

 The Choir, Orchestra, and the acclaimed Tabernacle organists plan to continue this renowned, 30-minute program to touch the hearts of listeners everywhere—just as they and their predecessors have done over the past 90 years.